michaelmorrisza/odin-recipes/README.md

 # odin-recipes

-A project towards The Odin Project to build a recipe website.
+This has been a project to build a basic recipe website, as part of coursework for The Odin Project.

-I will consolidate learning on html boilerplate, links to pages and links to images, as well as tagging healings and lists.
+I have consolidated my learning of git, Visual Studio Code, html boilerplate, heading tags, papargraph tags, ordered and unordered lists, links to pages, images and to external websites.